ADKAdrianPL/Underground-Anomalies-Docs/Design Notes/PC Variations/Ultion/Abilities/Slice Stance.md

     - Controller: Right Trigger
 - Effect: (Duration: Varies + 0.2s | Cooldown: 0s)
     - The "Stance":
-        1. The owner is, for the ability's duration, put into a state where:
+        1. The owner is put into a state for the ability's duration, for as long as they have Energy, where:
-            1. The Owner's InputResponse is set to "SliceStance"
+            1. Time is slowed to 2.5%.
-            2. GlobalTimeDilation is set to 0.025
-            3. The Owner'sPlayerControler's mouse cursor is shown
-            4. Every frame, a SliceStanceTick is ran, in which:
-                1. It is checked whether the Owner still has energy, if not, the ability is canceled
+            2. Movement inputs are used for looking around.
+            3. Looking inputs are used for aiming.
-                2. Otherwise, energy is decreased by \[(WorldDeltaSeconds / GlobalTimeDilation) \* (-DrainRate)\]
+            4. Energy is decreased by 5 per second.
         2. When the ability is ended
             1. GlobalTimeDilation is set to 1.0
             2. The Owner's InputResponse is set to "Default"